2026-02-2612 min read

 4. Export your model

-For a deeper comparison of these formats and when to use each one, check out our guide to GLB, OBJ, and other 3D formats.
+For a deeper comparison of 3D formats and when you might need to convert to other formats, check out our guide to GLB and other 3D formats.

-If you're headed toward 3D printing specifically, export as GLB or OBJ, then import into your slicer software (like Cura or PrusaSlicer) for print preparation.
+If you're headed toward 3D printing specifically, import the GLB into your slicer software (like Cura or PrusaSlicer) for print preparation.

 Using AI-Generated Images as Input